 Associate General Counsel

-The College Board is conducting a search for an Associate General Counsel.
-This position is based in our New York City headquarters and reports to the General Counsel and Chief Risk Officer.
+The College Board, the national educational organization, is conducting a search for an Associate General Counsel for our Legal department.
+This position is based in our New York office.

 - Advises internal staff and interacts with external parties on behalf of the organization regarding a diverse range of legal and commercial issues that will be largely contractual and transactional but that also may include compliance, litigation and dispute management, privacy, intellectual property, technology, employment, investigations, governance, policies, corporate or other areas.